 3- Waving when Passing

-When on an E'Bike, don’t wave or smile when passing on a climb.
+When on an E-Bike, don’t wave or smile when passing on a climb.
 Just keep on going.
 People struggle on climbs and seeing you flying by with little or no effort could be hard to swallow.
-Think about the context because it’s all about the context here.
+It’s all about the context here.
 Riders do not like to be passed when fighting their way uphill, especially if they are the competitive kind.
 No matter how you manage this...it could irritate them in this context.